percona/pxb-docs/docs/innodb-btree-check.md

 * All-zero pages with valid checksums

-Applying the redo log during `--prepare` copies the existing structural corruption from the source server into the prepared backup.
-As a result, backups can remain physically consistent while containing logically corrupted indexes.

 ## How `--check-tables` works

 The `--check-tables` option executes `btr_validate_index()` on every committed index in each `.ibd` tablespace using the number of threads specified by [`--parallel`](xtrabackup-option-reference.md#parallel). `--check-tables` detects structural inconsistencies that page checksum verification cannot detect.
-This option applies only to InnoDB tables.
+The option applies only to InnoDB tables.

-Validation runs during the `--prepare` phase after applying the redo log.
-The process operates in read-only mode against backup files and does not modify backup contents.
-Validation continues even after detecting corrupted tables, allowing all problematic tables and indexes to be reported in a single run.
+Percona XtraBackup runs validation during the `--prepare` phase after applying the redo log.
+The validation process operates in read-only mode against backup files and does not modify backup contents.
+Validation continues after detecting corruption so that Percona XtraBackup can report all problematic tables and indexes in a single run.

 The option supports: